INTO-CPS-Association/DTaaS/deploy/docker/SERVER.md

 in `deploy/docker/.env.server` file,
 such routes are not served by traefik; it will give **404 server response**.

+### Add TLS Certificates

+The application can be served on HTTPS connection for which TLS certificates are needed.
+The certificates need to be issued for `foo.com` or `*.foo.com`.
+The names of the certificates must be `fullchain.pem` and `privkey.pem`.
+Copy these two certificate files into:

+- `certs/foo.com/fullchain.pem`
+- `certs/foo.com/privkey.pem`

+Traefik will run with self-issued certificates if the above two certificates are either not found or found invalid.

 ## Run

+### Over HTTP

+This docker compose file serves application over HTTP.

 The commands to start and stop the appliation are: